 Just half a handful of mixed nuts every day could significantly reduce your risk of dying prematurely.
 That's according to a 2015 study from Maastricht University, which looked at more than 120,000 men and women, aged between 55 and 69, over a 10-year period.
 Those who ate at least 10g nuts, including peanuts, daily had an average 23 per cent lower risk of dying during that time.
 One caveat, though: lay off the peanut butter, as sadly, it doesn't offer the same benefits.

 More foods that will help you live longer

 Let's get down to specifics now.
 That daily serving of nuts could cut risk of heart disease by nearly a third, according to a 2014 review, published in the American Journal of Clinical Nutrition, which saw scientists pool data from 18 earlier studies.
 Nuts contain a heart-boosting mixture of essential fatty acids, vitamins and minerals - plus, of course, if you snack on them, you're less likely to fill up on unhealthy sugary or fatty snacks.

 Learn more about heart disease

 3. They can help keep hunger at bay

 We know what you're thinking: of course eating something – anything – is likely to stop you feeling hungry.
 But opting for 1.5oz almonds – that's about 30 nuts – satisfies hunger pangs without causing weight gain, say researchers at Purdue University in the US.
 The reason?
-Nutrient-rich almonds leave you feeling fuller for longer, so although those 30 nuts contain 250 calories, you’re less likely to be won't be tempted to overeat later in the day.
+Nutrient-rich almonds leave you feeling fuller for longer, so although those 30 nuts contain 250 calories, you’re less likely to be tempted to overeat later in the day.

 Discover more healthy snacks